 Add extrusion to each feature's maximum height.
 A z-value is calculated by adding the extrusion height to the maximum z-value of each feature.
 They are extruded to a flat top at that value.
 This option is not available for point features.

-Each feature is extruded to the specified z-value as a flat top, regardless of the z-values of each feature.
+Each feature is extruded to the specified z-value from a field or expression as a flat top, regardless of the z-values of each feature.

 Extrusion is a display property of the layer, so the individual symbol or symbols used in the layer will not reflect extrusion in the symbol properties preview window.